eHarmony/aloha/src/site/markdown/model_formats.md

 > assign any special semantic meaning to these fields, *Aloha users* ***SHOULD*** *place special importance
 > on the uniqueness of the numeric `id`.*

-This is just a suggestion but it will pay huge dividends in terms cleaner data collection:
+This is just a suggestion but it will pay huge dividends in terms of cleaner data collection:

 > Models should for practical purposes by immutable.
 This means that whenever a model is edited in such a way that
 > the model functionally changes, the model's `modelId`'s `id` field should be changed **And all ancestor models'